University Mall (Vermont): History

 Construction of the University Mall was completed in 1979.
 Original anchors were Almy's and Zayre.
 Zayre relocated to a freestanding store in the mall in 1987 and an expansion took over the old Zayre in 1989 connecting the new Zayre.
 Zayre was rebranded as Ames the same year.
 Almy's closed in 1987 and became Steinbach in 1992.
 The mall got a second expansion in 1992 with JCPenney becoming the third anchor.
 The mall got a third expansion in 1998 with a 2-story Sears becoming the fourth anchor, plus a 4-story parking garage.
 Steinbach closed in 1999 and became The Bon-Ton the same year.
 Ames closed in 2002 following their Chapter 7 bankruptcy and became Kohl's in April 2004.
 The mall was renovated in 2005.

 On October 18, 2017, it was announced that regional division The Bon-Ton would be closing in January 2018.

 On October 19, 2017, Target announced that they will be opening a small-format store and their first store in Vermont in the former Bon-Ton on October 19, 2018.

 On November 7, 2019, it was announced Sears would be closing.

 Operations

 The rental per square foot is proprietary information.
 Average pro-rata tax payment for a non-anchor store is about $2 per 1 ft2.

 As of January 2015, mall management reported that the mall was fully tenanted with the exception of two food court spaces.
+As of September 2026, there are several vacancies in the mall, including the former flagship location formerly occupied by Sears.
+Most of the food court has been demolished and converted into a wall.

 Tenants

-The University Mall has an array of stores and areas to eat.
-Various national retailers have their only Burlington, Vermont area store within the mall, including the four current anchor stores.
+The University Mall has an array of stores.
+Various national retailers have their only Burlington, Vermont area store within the mall, including the three current anchor stores.
 In 2009, Vermont's first International House of Pancakes opened here, becoming the mall's second sit-down restaurant.
-There is also a food court in the center of the mall.
+There is also a mostly vacant food court with two restaurants in the center of the mall.
 On September 29, 2024, IHOP closed this location leaving Vermont the only state in the nation without an International House of Pancakes.